desokan/desokan/README.md

-<h3>I am a Full-Stack Developer based in the United Kingdom.
-My journey into software development began with intensive six-month training at Boolean UK, where I mastered a comprehensive stack including React, JavaScript, MongoDB, PostgreSQL, and more.</h3>
+<h3>I am a Full-Stack Developer based in the United Kingdom, looking for a Junior Full-stack Software Development role.</h3>

 - 🔭 I’m currently working on [The Erudite Speakers Website](https://github.com/desokan/speakaz_frontend)